 PSEC first launched the competition in Hawke’s Bay two years ago to inspire people to shop at their local charity stores and after huge public interest have launched Redefine nationwide.

-Redefine entries opened today (April 1,2017) and the competition rules are simple - entrants must turn a pre-loved charity store item into something fresh, new and ultimately unrecognisable from what it was before.
+Redefine entries are open and the competition rules are simple – entrants must turn a pre-loved charity store item into something fresh, new and ultimately unrecognisable from what it was before.

 PSEC head of marketing Shirley Collins said Redefine is about giving new meaning and use to something that someone else no longer needed or wanted.